 Northern Lights Watching (Winter Only)

-If you visit Rovaniemi in winter, then you are absolutely going to want to try and see the aurora borealis, also known as the Northern Lights.
+If you visit Rovaniemi from late August through to mid April, then you are absolutely going to want to try and see the aurora borealis, also known as the Northern Lights.

 This incredible phenomenon can be seen from all over Finland, but the further north you are, the better your chance of seeing them.
 Being on the Arctic Circle, Rovaniemi is an excellent place for Northern Lights watching.